 Have you recently heard about someone’s Nintendo device being banned?
-Maybe you heard about someone’s account being banned, and were a little bit confused?
+Maybe you heard about someone’s account being banned and were a little bit confused.
 The question everyone wants to know is:

-Does Nintendo ban accounts or devices?
+Does Nintendo ban accounts or consoles?

+So having a Switch or other Nintendo console that has been banned is certainly not something that you will want to have happen.
 If you want to know more about Nintendo banning accounts and devices, you will want to keep reading.

 You can also check out this video to learn more.

 To do this, Nintendo has decided to start banning consoles instead of just accounts.
 The Nintendo Switch support is known for banning the actual devices rather than just user accounts.
 They do this simply because user accounts are easier to create than purchasing a whole new console.

-Banning the device takes care of hackers because most of the time they are cheap and don’t want to pay for games so they won’t want to pay for a brand new console either.
+Banning the device takes care of hackers because most of the time they are cheap and don’t want to pay for games so they won’t want to pay for a brand-new console either.
 Nintendo has also heavily emphasized that a ban once imposed will not be lifted.

 Despite temporary bans (also known as suspensions), the Switch hacking scene has been anything but inactive since the launch of the console.
 Nintendo is now issuing a super ban when they ban a console.
-This super ban will deny hacked systems from being able to be used in the eShop, or to play online.
+This super ban will deny hacked systems from being able to be used in the eShop or to play online.